PatzEdi/PyBite/README.md

 # PyBite
 The ultimate tool for your python script compiling!
-Quick and easy, made with passions by PatzEdi.
+Quick and easy, made with passion by PatzEdi.
 ### **A script that allows you to compile any python script in an automated, simple, quick, and easy way!.**
 ____________________________________________________________________________